The purpose of a library policy is to:

 Non-Resident Property Owners

-If a person lives out of the county but owns property in Saline County, they may obtain a resident card free of charge.
+If a person lives outside of the county but owns property in Saline County, they may obtain a resident card free of charge.
 They must fill out the standard library card application and bring one of the following that includes their name and the address of the property: Tax collector receipt, Tax statement, or Mortgage Papers.

 Institution Card